obonac/ayevdi/results of OSTs after modifications.md

 on a new machine :

-1)Enabling web OSTs - working
+### Enabling web OSTs
+  working

-2)Activating persistent disk services-Working
+### Activating persistent disk services-
+   Working

-3)Get lines and md5sum - Not working ( Doubt in way of execution)
+### Get lines and md5sum - Not working

-4)
+   Doubt my way of execution

+### Release fatal error lockdown - Doubt
+  (Doubt - couldnt understand the use of command) Result of the command are as below :

+  rm: cannot remove '/home/a_choudhary/.ayevdi/ayevdi-error.fatal': No such file or directory